-The Senate has also agreed that it may meet in a manner and form not otherwise provided for in the standing orders with the agreement of the Leader of the Government in the Senate and the Leader of the Opposition in the Senate, and that the rules and orders necessary to constitute such a meeting may be determined by the Procedure Committee.
-The Senate also established a wide-ranging select committee to scrutinise the government’s response to the pandemic.
+The Senate had also agreed that it may meet in a manner and form not otherwise provided for in the standing orders with the agreement of the Leaders of the Government and the Opposition in the Senate, with rules determined by the Procedure Committee.
+While this provision was a necessary safeguard, minor adjustments to chamber proceedings have sufficed to accommodate the impact of the pandemic without the need to invoke this order.
+The Senate also established a wide-ranging select committee to scrutinise the Government’s response to the pandemic.

-Pairing of government and opposition Members and Senators (an unofficial arrangement) has been used to maintain the party composition of the Houses while many fewer Members and Senators are present during sittings.
+Pairing of Government and Opposition Members and Senators (an unofficial arrangement) has been used to maintain the party composition of the Houses while fewer Members and Senators are present in the chambers during sittings.
 Special seating arrangements in the House and Senate chambers ensure appropriate distances are maintained.
-The viewing galleries have been closed to the public.
-All chamber proceedings continue to be broadcast on the Parliament’s website (https://www.aph.gov.au/).
+The viewing galleries have been closed to the public and, from 25 March, Parliament House itself has been closed to visitors.
+All chamber proceedings continue to be broadcast on the Parliament’s website.
 Many parliamentary staff have been working from home.